 Mitochondrial disease results from failures of the mitochondria, which are specialized compartments present in almost every cell of the body.
-Mitochondria are called the “powerhouses” of the body since they are responsible for creating more then 90% of the energy needed by the body to sustain life and support growth.
+Mitochondria are called the “powerhouses” of the body since they are responsible for creating more than 90% of the energy needed by the body to sustain life and support growth.
 When mitochondria are not functioning correctly then the organs in our body begin to suffer.

 Currently, there is no cure for mitochondrial disease and even finding medical treatments is a challenge.
 Today, there are no FDA-approved drugs targeted specifically for mitochondrial disease.
-Doctors are left with prescribing vitamin cocktails to boost cell function (which may or may not have an impact), along with making suggestions about diet, avoiding stress and extremes in heat or cold and providing medicines that can only treat the symptoms but not the underlying cause.
+Doctors are left with prescribing vitamin cocktails to boost cell function (which may or may not have an impact), along with making suggestions about diet, avoiding stress and extremes in heat or cold and providing interventions that can only treat the symptoms but not the underlying cause.

 While mitochondrial disease primarily affects children, adult onset is becoming more common.
 Evidence increasingly indicates that the aging process itself may result from deteriorating mitochondrial function, which is implicated in other complex diseases such as diabetes, cancer, and heart disease.

 The researchers and doctors we support at Seattle Children’s are focused on expanding the evidence-base to diagnose and treat mitochondrial disease with improved standards of care, while continuing to search for a cure.